wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 `-U` updates all utilities already installed.

 Read <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README</a> which provides someone new to Macs specific steps to configure and run scripts to install apps on Macs.
 So first finish reading that about "shbangs" and grep for Bash shell versions.

+On Macs, <a target="_blank" href="https://wilsonmar.github.io/xcode">XCode</a> needs to be installed for utilities needed by the HomeBrew installer.

 <a target="_blank" href="https://wilsonmar.github.io/wsl">Windows on Linux</a> can use either a fork of Homebrew (Linuxbrew) or apt-get/yum.
 But Linuxbrew installs packages to a unique folder, so that path needs to be added to the search PATH in <strong>~/.bash_profile</strong>.